 Many A/E/C (Architecture/Engineering/Construction) companies have heavily invested in construction software, infrastructure, and training to go digital, so it is difficult working with any team member that relies on paper plans.
 Also, because of the rapid speed of change in the construction industry, most paper plans are out of date before they get to the jobsite.
 That is just one of the many reasons why so many construction companies have moved to construction management applications like Procore, Viewpoint, and Bluebeam.

-To get maximum buy-in from subs and your own team, keep in mind when deploying a new software to roll it out on a project-by-project basis instead of forcing all projects to start on a certain date (if possible).
-Forcing all projects to start at once will cause surprises, which will effect production schedules and quality for your team and the subcontractors.
+To get maximum buy-in from subs and your own team, keep in mind when deploying new software to roll it out on a project-by-project basis instead of forcing all projects to start on a certain date (if possible).
+Forcing all projects to start at once will cause surprises, which will affect production schedules and quality for your team and the subcontractors.
 Also, a surprise change mid-project can create animosity and sets the software up to fail.

 10 Ways to Get Your Subcontractors to Use Construction Software

-- Empathize with Them – First off, remember subcontractors work with multiple construction companies, architects, and engineers, each with their own construction management software and the sub is probably overwhelmed, so they delay transitioning to digital.
+- Empathize with Them – First off, remember subcontractors work with multiple construction companies, architects, and engineers, each with their own construction management software, and the sub is probably overwhelmed, so they delay transitioning to digital.

 - Explain the Benefits of Digital – Give them some insight on why your construction company went digital – real-time data, revision history, speed to deployment, and securing confidential data.

 - Explain the ROI – Tell them the cost benefits of the digital life with personal examples – less paper, emails instead of expensive couriers, fewer mistakes and rework, fewer meetings, more productivity, tighter cost controls, etc.

 - Start Them Off Slowly – Encourage your subs to dip their toes in the water by using tablets with programs like Bluebeam Studio (only $10 on iPad) and AUTOCAD to access BIM files for 3D walkthroughs.